frediramos/angr-SummVal/README.md

 # angr
-Extension of angr for summary testing and validation
+angr extended for summary testing and validation